When I started my journey into #techforgood, my plan was primarily to break out of London bubble of financial tech and learn as much as I could.

 I had stumbled across the folks at Indigo Volunteers who connect volunteers with organisations fee-free, and were working with many refugee related projects.
-I already had a plan to meet my sister on her epic cycling journey in northern Greece for Christmas, so Indigo introduced me to Drop in the Ocean, a Norwegian NGO operating since 2015 in many locations in Greece.
+I already had a plan to meet my sister on her epic cycling journey in northern Greece for Christmas, so Indigo introduced me to Drop in the Ocean, a Norwegian NGO operating in Greece since 2015.

 To be frank, I didn’t expect this to apply many of the skills I’d developed whilst building a financial technology business.
 However, I hoped that by exploring worlds and challenges far outside my experience, the more chance I stood at figuring out where I could fit within it to have impact.
 Either way, I’d undoubtedly have learnt a lot and hopefully done something good along the way.